 This acute illness protocol is a guideline for healthcare professionals treating the sick infant or child who is known to have maple syrup urine disease (MSUD), an organic acid disorder.
-The protocol was developed under the direction of Dr. Harvey Levy, Senior Physician in Medicine/Genetics at Children’s Hospital Boston, and Dr. Jonathan Picker, Director of Children’s Hospital Boston’s Fragile X Program, and was updated by Dr. Patroula Smpokou, Clinical Genetics Fellow at Children’s Hospital Boston.
+The protocol was developed at Boston Children’s Hospital under the direction of Dr. Harvey Levy, Senior Physician in Medicine/Genetics and Dr. Jonathan Picker, Fragile X Program Director, and was updated by Dr. Patroula Smpokou, Clinical Genetics Fellow.

 Maple Syrup Urine Disease (MSUD) is an autosomal recessive organic acid/amino acid disorder due to a defect in the Branched Chain Ketoacid Dehydrogenase (BCKD) enzyme, which catalyzes the breakdown of branched chain ketoacids.
 These ketoacids form from the breakdown of the branched chain amino acids (BCAA): leucine, isoleucine, and valine.
 As a consequence, the ketoacids and their precursor BCAA accumulate in blood with the toxic metabolic components being leucine and the ketoacids.